-Prairie strips are a farmland conservation practice that deliver disproportionate benefits soil, water and nutrient benefits while increasing wildlife habitat.
+Prairie strips are a farmland conservation practice that deliver disproportionate benefits to soil and water while providing wildlife habitat and retaining nutrients.

 - Were developed as a result of scientific experiments,